robertschank/robertschank.github.io/index.md

 **Context:** "The Work" explores how we suffer when our thoughts argue with reality.
 The four questions help you investigate those thoughts and shift your perspective.

+It sounds too simple (it is simple).
+The practice works by slowing down enough to actually feel the difference between believing a thought and questioning it.

 **Good for:**
 - Relief from intrusive thoughts
-- Calling yourself out on your stories
+- Questioning your stories
 - Exploring how the internal and external reflect each other

 **Spice Level:** 🌶️🌶️ Medium